 The overall theme from local mayors to oil and gas companies during a recent forum: the economic outlook on the Kenai Peninsula is strong and welcomes new business.

 Seven community representatives from an area spanning from Homer to Seward spoke on the economic future at the Industry Forum hosted by the Kenai Peninsula Economic Development District at the Challenger Learning Center in Kenai.

 City of Kenai Mayor Pat Porter highlighted capital projects like the Municipal Airport and a new Industrial Park as boons for new industry.

 “With all the new interest in oil and gas development in Kenai the rumor mill is swirling with new development,” she said.

 Porter said the city has experienced rapid growth in sales tax revenue since 2007.
-During the last six years, sales tax revenues have increased 45 percent from $155 million to $220 million with the city receiving a big boost when the Wal-Mart Supercenter opened in 2010, she said.
+During the last six years, taxable sales have increased 45 percent from $155 million to $220 million with the city receiving a big boost when the Wal-Mart Supercenter opened in 2010, she said.

-Kenai property values have also increased by 75 percent, a large portion of which can be attributed to the addition of the Cook Inlet natural gas storage facility, she said.
+Kenai property values have also increased, a large portion of which can be attributed to the addition of the Cook Inlet natural gas storage facility, she said.